26 Using N2WS with Azure

 User – Select the user in the list.

-Account - Select the account that has access to the Storage Account.
+Account - Select the account that has access to the Storage Repository.

-Subscriptions – Select the subscription that owns the Storage Account.
+Subscriptions – Select the subscription that owns the Storage Repository.

-Resource Group – Select the Storage Account’s resource group.
+Resource Group – Select the Storage Repository's resource group.

 Storage Account Name – Select the name of the Storage Account from the list.

-Immutable Backups - Select to protect data store in the repository from accidental deletion or alteration.
-When enabled, the N2WS server puts a Lease on every object stored in the Storage Account repository.
+Immutable backups - Select to protect data stored in the repository from accidental deletion or alteration.
+When enabled, the N2WS server puts a Lease on every object stored in the Storage Repository.
 A leased object cannot be deleted or modified until the Lease is cancelled.
 You can specify the string that will be used as the Lease (in a UUID format), or let N2WS create one for you.

-You can delete all snapshots copied to a specific Storage Account repository.
+You can delete all snapshots copied to a specific Storage Repository.

 Deleting a repository is not possible when the repository is used by a policy.
 You must change the policy's repository to a different one before you can delete the Target repository.